Even with native ads, you can still lose money. This can, of course, happen.

 - Ad Positioning

-When doing A/B testing, it’s important to keep a close look on the key performance indicators, such as conversion rates, revenues, ad clicks, click-through rate, bounce rate, end-to-end views (videos).
+When doing A/B testing, it’s essential to look closely at the key performance indicators, such as conversion rates, revenues, ad clicks, click-through rate, bounce rate, and end-to-end views (videos).

-In the beginning, it is still easier to measure the engagement indicators such as ad clicks, click-through rates, bounce rates or end-to-end views (video), unless of course, you are quite lucky and have a winning campaign with conversions and revenue right from the get-go.
+Initially, it is still easier to measure engagement indicators such as ad clicks, click-through rates, bounce rates, or end-to-end views (video) unless you are quite lucky and have a winning campaign with conversions and revenue right from the get-go.

-This was in 2017 so we may assume that this number is even a bit higher today.
+This was in 2017, so we may assume that this number is even higher today.

 12) Do Enough Competitor Research before You Start Your Campaign